samjaninf/OFN-User-Guide---Master/order-cycles-for-hubs.md

 ![](https://openfoodnetwork.org/wp-content/uploads/2015/05/Outoging-New.png "Outgoing Section")

-The **tags **column is where you can tag your order cycle \(see [Customer Accounts and Tagging](/customer-accounts-and-tagging.md)\).The **‘ready for \(ie Date/Time\)’ **box tells the customer when their order will be ready for either collection or delivery.
+The **tags **column is where you can tag your order cycles to customise whether they are visible/invisible to certain customers.
+See [tags and tag rules](/tags-and-tag-rules.md) for more information.

+The **‘ready for \(ie Date/Time\)’ **box tells the customer when their order will be ready for either collection or delivery.
 If your order cycle is a perpetual one, which fulfills orders on an individual basis rather then in bulk, you should enter something like ‘Two days after order is received’.
 The example below shows how ‘Friday 9th’ is displayed in a store.

 ![](https://openfoodnetwork.org/wp-content/uploads/2015/05/Ready-for.png "ready for field")